 Technical Aspects of Rigid PCB Design and Manufacturing

-Rigid PCB manufacturing involves numerous technical considerations that directly impact performance and reliability.
+Rigid printed circuit board manufacturing involves numerous technical considerations that directly impact performance and reliability.

 These include: